rit-igm-web/IGME-340-Shared/exercises/dart-03-Maps.md

 # Dart ICE 3 - Maps

-Create a new Dart Console Application using Visual Studio Code, call it `dart_maps`.
-Clear everything out of the starter file and replace with the following:

-### main.dart
+In Dartpad, create a New Pad and replace everything in the editor with the following code:

 ```dart
 var player01 = {
   'name': 'Leeroy Jenkins',